What does ecg mean? Electrocardiogram: interpretation of results and indications for implementation. Normal sinus rhythm

 • diagnosis of non-cardiac diseases (pulmonary embolism), etc.

-Interpretation of the ECG in adults
+Interpretation of ECG in adults

 Basics of electrocardiography in educational video:

-Video course "ECG for everyone", lesson 1:
+Video course “Everyone can do an ECG”, lesson 1:

-Video course "ECG for everyone", lesson 2.
+Video course “Everyone can do an ECG”, lesson 2.

-1. Frequency and rhythm of cardiac contraction;
+1. Frequency and rhythm of heart contraction;

 4. See hypertrophic changes in its departments;